-Is Moldova a rich country?
+Is Moldova a wealthy country?

 Despite recent progress, Moldova remains one of the poorest countries in Europe.
 With a moderate climate and productive farmland, Moldova's economy relies heavily on its agriculture sector, featuring fruits, vegetables, wine, wheat, and tobacco.
 Moldova also depends on annual remittances of about $1.2 billion - almost 15% of GDP - from the roughly one million Moldovans working in Europe, Israel, Russia, and elsewhere.